Cross Marketing in Real Estate can be another beneficial marketing method.

 In this context, you may want to also read my article about customer relationship management software in real estate.

 3) Testing, Testing, and Testing

-Sure, you can get lucky in the beginning and have a winner from the get-go, but most of the time you will start with a loser campaign, and will need to optimize from there.
+Sure, you can get lucky in the beginning and have a winner from the get-go, but most of the time, you will start with a loser campaign and need to optimize from there.

-This can be discouraging at times, especially in the beginning but unfortunately, it’s necessary and needs some patience and perseverance.
+This can be discouraging at times, especially in the beginning, but unfortunately, it’s necessary and needs patience and perseverance.

-But if you have the first two success factors implemented, this process will be a lot easier and your chances of success increase.
+But suppose you have the first two success factors implemented.
+In that case, this process will be a lot easier, and your chances of success will increase.